Organic Chemistry Portal

 B. H. Lipshutz, C. C. Caires, P. Kuipers, W. Chrisman, Org.
 Lett., 2003, 5, 3085-3088.

 Aliphatic carboxyl derivatives (acids, acyl chlorides, esters) and aldehydes were efficiently reduced to the methyl group by HSiEt3 in the presence of catalytic amounts of B(C6F5)3.
-Aromatic carboxylic acids, as well as other carbonyl functional equivalents, underwent smooth partial reduction to the corresponding TES-protected benzylic alcohols in competition with a Friedel-Crafts-like alkylation decreasing the overall selectivity of the reduction process.
+Aromatic carboxylic acids, as well as other carbonyl functional equivalents, underwent smooth partial reduction to the corresponding TES-protected benzylic alcohols.

-A β-amino alcohol-Ti(Oi-Pr)4 complex has been shown to catalyze the enantioselective cyanosilylation of aldehydes efficiently.
-Aromatic, conjugated, heteroaromatic, and aliphatic aldehydes were converted to their corresponding cyanohydrin trimethylsilyl ethers in 90-99% yields with up to 94% ee under mild conditions in the presence of 5 mol-% of the complex catalyst.
+A β-amino alcohol-Ti(Oi-Pr)4 complex efficiently catalyzes a mild, enantioselective cyanosilylation of aldehydes.
+Aromatic, conjugated, heteroaromatic, and aliphatic aldehydes were converted to their corresponding cyanohydrin trimethylsilyl ethers in excellent yields with high enantioselectivities.

 Y. Li, B. He, B. Qin, X. Feng, G. Zhang, J. Org.
 Chem., 2004, 69, 7910-7913.